Regional Museum of Durango Ángel Rodríguez Solórzano

 Photography

-Photography is allowed in most spaces without flash; professional equipment may be restricted.
+Photography is allowed for personal use in most galleries; flash and tripods may be restricted.

 Bags & Storage